derivexyz/v1-core/docs/contracts/liquiditypool.md

 ### Function `boardSettlement(uint256 insolventSettlements, uint256 amountQuoteFreed, uint256 amountQuoteReserved, uint256 amountBaseFreed) external`

-Manages collateral at the time of board liquidation, also converting base sent here from the OptionMarket.
+Manages collateral at the time of board liquidation, also converting base received from shortCollateral.

 #### Parameters:

+- `insolventSettlements`: amount of AMM profits not paid by shortCollateral due to user insolvencies.

-- `amountQuoteFreed`: Total amount of base to convert to quote, including profits from short calls.
+- `amountQuoteFreed`: amount of AMM long put quote collateral that can be freed, including ITM profits.

-- `amountQuoteReserved`: Total amount of base to convert to quote, including profits from short calls.
+- `amountQuoteReserved`: amount of AMM quote reserved for long call/put ITM profits.

-- `amountBaseFreed`: Total amount of collateral to free.
+- `amountBaseFreed`: amount of AMM long call base collateral that can be freed, including ITM profits.

 ### Function `_freeQuoteCollateral(uint256 amountQuote) internal`

-Frees quote when the system buys back a put from the user.
+Frees quote when the AMM buys back/settles a put from the user.

 #### Parameters: